ddjerqq/BlazorFormBuilder/readme.md

 > [!NOTE]
 > Building tailwind classes, seeding the database will all get taken care of automatically,
 > you don't have to worry about configurations, as long as you have all the required dependencies

+### 🌐 Head over to the website
+Open https://localhost in your browser to accesst he website

 ## 📜 License
 This project is licensed under the GNU General purpose license – see the [LICENSE](LICENSE) file for details.